lsst/rsp_lsst_io/docs/guides/times-square/github-repos/installation-howto.rst

 Push and merge the changes
 --------------------------

-Once you're ready, follow the usual procedure for creating commits, pushing your branch, and creating a GitHub pull request.
+Once you're ready, follow the usual procedure for creating commits, pushing your branch, and creating a GitHub pull request to merge your changes.

 3. Install the Times Square GitHub App
 ======================================